IMJLA/Export-Permission/README.md

 ```

 ### -AccountProperty
-Properties of each Account to display on the report (left out: managedBy, operatingSystem)
+Properties of each account to display on the report (left out: managedBy, operatingSystem)

 ```yaml
 Type: System.String[]